 --The Question Annual #1

 Batman encounters Lady Shiva (!) who is traveling the globe with her mentor, 150 year-old O-Sensei.
 The Question also makes a cameo and references his first meeting with Batman from The Question #2.
 As does Talia Al Ghul (!) who has been sent by her father to retrieve a stolen neuro-chemical from the Penguin.
 Batman and Talia team-up and defeat the Penguin, but not before Talia nearly dies.
 Typical "we can never be together Talia" dialogue from Bruce in this one.
-This storyline overlaps into Green Arrow Annual #1 and The Question Annual #1 where Batman shares in an adventure with Green Arrow, the Question, and Shiva which results in the unfortunate death of O-Sensei.
+This storyline overlaps into Green Arrow Annual #1 and The Question Annual #1 where Batman shares in an adventure with Green Arrow, the Question, and Shiva which results in the unfortunate death of O-Sensei.--Batman: The Cult #1-4

 When this story takes place, Bruce says he's been Batman for "nearly a decade".
 He has in fact been Batman for just over a decade now.
 As badass and reckless as Jason has been lately, Starlin depicts him a bit green in The Cult, having the character literally cry out for Batman to save him multiple times.
 In this tale, the centuries-old Deacon Joseph Blackfire has amassed a huge homicidal cult-following, comprised mostly of the poor and destitute.
 At one point, Batman is captured, drugged, and indoctrinated into the cult.
 By the time Batman comes to his senses, Blackfire has assassinated the mayor, killed dozens of cops and national guardsmen, and has taken control of Gotham.
 The governor declares the city a "disaster area" and orders an evacuation!
 And I bet you thought this never happened before "No Man's Land."
 The Dynamic Duo take to the streets in a gigantic Bigfoot-truck-Batmobile that fires rubber-bullets.
 In fact, the homage to Frank Miller's Dark Knight Returns continues as Batman and Robin each handle high-powered rubber-bullet assault rifles!
 After cutting through the murderous mobs, our heroes confront Blackfire face-to-face.
 Blackfire eventually meets his bloody demise when Batman is able to convince the followers to turn on their leader.